galanonim666/TutorialUniversity/learning_notes.md

     \dt

-to list tables in database
+to list tables in database.